Nonsense in the Chaos is a new weekly podcast where I let the universe lead and take a 'Fool's leap' plunge into the unknown.

 Watch the video blog playlist here.

-Visit www.pilgrimagefornature.com for more information.
+Visit www.pilgrimagefornature.com for more about this transformative journey.

 If you are planning a hen do, birthday celebration or restful holiday over in Sark then I'm now offering tarot card or birthchart readings.
 I'm also able to create personalised celebration or healing ceremonies.